kykurniawan/rustui/SECURITY.md

 ### How It Works

-1. **Shared Secret Key**: All users must agree on a shared encryption key before chatting
+1. **Shared Secret Key**: All users in a room must use the same encryption key
 2. **Client-Side Encryption**: Messages are encrypted on the sender's client before transmission
-3. **Server Blindness**: The server only sees encrypted ciphertext, not plaintext messages
+3. **Server Blindness**: The server only sees encrypted ciphertext, not plaintext
 4. **Client-Side Decryption**: Only recipients with the correct key can decrypt messages

 ### Technical Details